 - Know what caused your reaction.
-If your case of Stevens-Johnson syndrome was caused by a medication, learn the name of that medication and any other closely related medications that may cause the same reaction.
+If your condition was caused by a medication, learn its name and that of closely related medications.

-- Nirken MH, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Clinical manifestations; pathogenesis; and diagnosis. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-13, 2010.
+- Nirken MH, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Clinical manifestations; pathogenesis; and diagnosis. http://www.uptodate.com/home.
+Accessed Nov.
+25, 2013.

-- High WA, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Management, prognosis, and long-term sequelae. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-13, 2010.
+- High WA, et al. Stevens-Johnson syndrome and toxic epidermal necrolysis: Management, prognosis, and long-term sequelae. http://www.uptodate.com/home.
+Accessed Nov.
+25, 2013.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Nov.
 25, 2013.

 - Lebwohl MG, et al. Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 4th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Nov.
 25, 2013.